RohithJeganathan08/LSHSHackClub_IntellectualInnovators/clubs/guides/teaching-kids-to-code.md

 # Introduction

 Hello!
-This article is about helping middle and elementary school students learn to code and how to combat some of the problems that come with.
+This article is about helping middle and elementary school students learn to code and how to combat some of the problems that come with it.
 We also included what you need to know to run your first successful event for kids.
 It’s also an adaptation of a talk performed at the 2019 Flagship Summit!

 ## A little about ourselves…

 Ava: I started coding my freshman year when I took a programming class.
-I’ve helped plan a Girl Scout day camp for elementary schoolers for 5 years, and I’ve taught at several after school classes, camps, and events focused on teaching kids to code.
+I’ve helped plan a Girl Scout day camp for elementary schoolers for 5 years, and I’ve taught at several after-school classes, camps, and events focused on teaching kids to code.
 I love working with kids because they’re so endlessly creative!
 I’ve also run several hackathons and events for high school students.

-Jack: I was introduced into coding through the Mason Hack Club my Sophomore year, of which I am now the Executive Director.
+Jack: I was introduced to coding through the Mason Hack Club during my Sophomore year, of which I am now the Executive Director.
 When I was younger, I led my Boy Scout troop of 50+ children in multiple campouts and events.
 Teaching others to code, especially younger children, is one of my passions.
-Like Ava, I’ve also run several hackathons and events for older students as well.
+Like Ava, I’ve also run several hackathons and events for older students.

 We both go to Mason High School, and both of us joined our school’s Hack Club, the Mason Hack Club, in the fall of 2017.
 We’ve been teaching kids how to code as outreach ever since.
-Some of the events we’ve run together include Mason Hack Camp, a yearly week long coding camp for kids, and CincyHacks Jr., Mason’s first middle school hackathon.
+Some of the events we’ve run together include Mason Hack Camp, a yearly week-long coding camp for kids, and CincyHacks Jr., Mason’s first middle school hackathon.

 ![](https://cloud-al9r256lr.vercel.app/6img_4064.jpg)